arduent/HTTP-Message-Signer/README.md

 ## Notes

 An instance of a PSR-7 MessageInterface is passed to the sign and verify functions.
 This can be a RequestInterface or a ResponseInterface.
 Typically, this will be a RequestInterface.
-Most frameworks provide a PSR-7 Request/Response interface pair which are connected to your web server application using $request->fromGlobals() or something similar.
+Most frameworks provide a PSR-7 Request/Response interface pair which are connected to your web server application using $request->createFromGlobals() or something similar.
 This would typically be used to verify a message.

 To sign a message, install the composer package guzzlehttp/psr7 and create an instance of `Request`.